Fenix Build Guide “The enemy approaches. Prepare for battle.”

 The Basic Attack Build is the only recommended build for Fenix.
 Most of his damage comes from Repeater Cannon and Phase Bomb.
 Therefore, it is better to pick talents that increases the damage output from Basic Attacks, such as Arsenal Synergy or Mobile Offense.
 This build stacks several Talents that increase Basic Attack damage.
 Divert Power: Weapons should usually be activated to increase damage once it is clear that the enemy team is committed to a teamfight.
 This will allow you to trade optimally until your shields are gone, and to benefit from the bonus damage as long as possible.
-Auxiliary Shields is ideal for this build, because it allows you to quickly regain shields while trading with enemy Heroes.
-However, if the enemy team has Talents that deal bonus damage to shields, Dampening Field can be a good substitute.
 Photonic Weaponry is a safe pick that will almost always add damage, but Offensive Cadence can be very strong against Tanks and Bruisers if they are unable to retaliate.

 Fenix's Synergies and Counters

 The effectiveness of Fenix's AoE damage can be amplified by bringing enemy Heroes closer together, or by keeping them close together.
 This makes him strong with Heroes that can Pull enemies together (such as Johanna with Condemn).
 Fenix also does well with Heroes who can easily slow entire the enemy team, allowing Purification Salvo to deal maximum damage in teamfights.
 Thrall with Earthquake or Diablo with Lightning Breath are good setups for Purification Salvo.

 Fenix relies on Shield Capacitor in order to trade damage efficiently.
-Some Heroes have access to Talents that can obliterate shields, which can make it hard for Fenix to deal damage safely at all.
+Varian has Shattering Throw that can obliterate shields, making it hard for Fenix to deal damage safely at all.
 He can also be countered by Heroes who can follow him when he uses Warp to escape, especially if those Heroes can get back out safely after diving him, like Zeratul or Genji.
 Fenix is also very punished by crowd control.
 Tanks with many stuns and knockbacks are a threat; you have to play very safely when against E.T.C..
 Lúcio is also a concern, considering he can use Sound Barrier to counter Purification Salvo, and his Soundwave will often cancel your Warp.